Cake: Special-purpose cakes

 Particular types of cake may be associated with particular festivals, such as stollen or chocolate log (at Christmas), babka and simnel cake (at Easter), or mooncake.
 There has been a long tradition of decorating an iced cake at Christmas time; other cakes associated with Christmas include chocolate log and mince pies.

 A Lancashire Courting Cake is a fruit-filled cake baked by a fiancée for her betrothed.
 The cake has been described as "somewhere between a firm sponge – with a greater proportion of flour to fat and eggs than a Victoria sponge cake – and a shortbread base and was proof of the bride-to-be's baking skills".
 Traditionally it is a two-layer cake filled and topped with strawberries or raspberries and whipped cream.

+Sometimes a cake is made less for its value as food, and more for its value as a novelty.
+That includes the pop out cake, which is usually a large cardboard box, covered with cake or at least frosting.
+A person hides inside the box and jumps out as a surprise.
+A cake dress is a wearable dress that is made mostly out of cake (e.g., cake stacked on shelves attached to a crinoline skirt).

 Shapes

 Cakes are frequently described according to their physical form.
 Cakes may be small and intended for individual consumption.
 Larger cakes may be made to be sliced and served as part of a meal or social function.
 Common shapes include: